 You will get an mRNA COVID-19 vaccine for your primary series.
-But if you can’t get or don’t want this type of vaccine, you can get a viral vector-based vaccine if you’re age 18 years or older.
+If you can’t get or don’t want this type of vaccine, you can get the protein-based vaccine or the viral vector-based vaccine if you’re age 18 years or older.

 Usually you get the same vaccine for all your doses.
-But if you got the AstraZeneca/COVISHIELD vaccine as your first dose, you can choose the same vaccine or an mRNA vaccine for your next dose.
+If your first-dose vaccine isn’t available or you can’t have it, you can get a different COVID-19 vaccine for your next dose.